morris-lab/Capybara/README.md

 # R Package - Capybara <img src="/examples/Monocle_hat_colin.png" height="30" width="25">

 Capybara is a tool to measure cell identity and fate transitions.
 This approach is designed to measure cell identity as a continuum, at a single-cell resolution.
 Capybara enables classification of discrete identities as well as cells with multiple identities.
-This package have a dependency on R version (R >= 3.5.0).
-For details regarding the methods, usage and application, please refer to the following papaer - *\<Fill this in\>*.
+This package has a dependency on R version (R >= 3.5.0).
+For details regarding the methods, usage and application, please refer to the following paper: Kong et al., BioRxiv 2020 (https://www.biorxiv.org/content/10.1101/2020.02.17.947390v1)

 ## Installation
 ### Dependencies

-Most dependency packages can be installed along with Capybara through CRAN.
+Most dependencies can be installed along with Capybara through CRAN.
 The following dependencies may need to be installed manually through BioConductor (Instructions can also be found here: https://bioconductor.org/).

 Install BiocManager
 ```r